Block Description

 Upon completing the Clinical Anatomy block, students should be able to:

-• Demonstrate empathy and respect for colleagues and the willed body donors.
+- Demonstrate empathy and respect for willed body donors and colleagues throughout all anatomical learning activities.

-• Identify organs, vessels, nerves, bones, ligaments, muscles and tendons on the willed body donors, anatomical models and images.
+- Identify major organs, vessels, nerves, bones, ligaments, muscles and tendons on the willed body donors, anatomical models and images.

-• Use standard anatomical terminology to describe the structure and 3D relationships of the human body.
+- Use standard anatomical terminology to describe anatomical structures and their 3D relationships.